Károly Khuen-Héderváry: Ban of Croatia-Slavonia

 Regardless of Khuen-Héderváry's harsh rule, Croatian economy experienced a slight growth due to Izidor Kršnjavi and Josip Juraj Strossmayer's activities.
 Many banks, insurance companies, and agricultural associations were founded throughout the Kingdom.
 The industry was developing as well with various factories, such as Franck and Drava - Osijek, being opened.
 By increasing agricultural production, steam mills (one, Hinko in Nuštar, was founded by Khuen-Héderváry's brother Heinrich II), breweries and cheese factories were established.
 The electrification of Croatia slowly started; larger cities got public lighting, and public and economic buildings were lighted as well so they that could work at night.
 There was also a sudden development of the railway system.
 With the help of the Mortgage Bank founded in 1893 in Zagreb, Khuen-Héderváry encouraged the construction of railways under the Hungarian State Railways and popularized the slogan: "Who owns the railways, owns the country!"
 Nevertheless, during his reign, Croatia experienced a rapid increase in overseas migration which was the result of population growth and slow industrialization.
 There was dissatisfaction with the financial dependence of Croatia on Hungary, financial independence was demanded, and when the Hungarian Parliament rejected the request for improvement of financial conditions in Croatia in 1903, a public assembly was organized in Zagreb.
 Other Croatian cities also held public assemblies, but Khuen-Héderváry banned them.
 There were protests against such a decision in Osijek, Zagreb and many other cities.
-The consequences of the unrest that affected the whole Kingdom were the introduction of court martials and imprisonment of a large number of Croats.
+The consequences of the unrest that affected the whole Kingdom were the introduction of courts martial and imprisonment of a large number of Croats.

 Due to growing pressure of Hungarians on the Croatians and the placing of Hungarian flags and coats of arms in Hungarian on the railway station, a series of riots across the Kingdom broke out in 1903.
-The most intense was the one held in Zaprešić on which police officers shoot peasants who dissatisfied with the Ban's behaviour burnt the Hungarian flag and smashed all the windows on the local railway station building.
+The most intense was the one held in Zaprešić on which police officers shoot peasants who dissatisfied with the ban's behaviour burnt the Hungarian flag and smashed all the windows on the local railway station building.
 People's Movement and the political crisis in Hungary marked the end of his reign.
 When the Emperor realized that Khuen Héderváry no longer had any influence in Croatia, he removed him from office and appointed him on 23 June 1903 to the position of Prime Minister of Hungary.
 Nevertheless, he continued to interfere in Croatian state affairs and has helped Nikola Tomašić to become Croatian Ban.
 At the beginning of the World War I, he stated that the idea of creation of Yugoslavia from the Croatian point of view was inappropriate due to the Serb question and that the solution for Bosnia and Herzegovina's status was in its annexation to Hungary.